justinjudefernandes/SIEM-Alerting-Incident-Response-EDR/README.md

 ## 🔍 Steps Performed:

-### 1. Ticketing System Research & Web Server Environment Setup
+### 1. Ticketing System Research & Web Server Environment Setup:

 - Researched the role of ticketing systems within security operations, including how platforms such as Jira, ServiceNow, and Freshdesk support alert tracking, incident management, accountability, and analyst workflows.
 - Provisioned a Windows Server 2022 host and deployed XAMPP to establish the required Apache, MySQL, and phpMyAdmin environment.